 How to format and Structure Your CV

-When writing your CV, it is very important you make it very easy for the recruiters and hiring managers to read it.
+A resume is important to an employer, that’s why when writing your CV, it is very important you make it very easy for the recruiters and hiring managers to read it.
 Recruiters and hiring managers tend to be very busy and often have to review lots of CVs every day, so you need to make it easy and quick for them to read your CV, and digest the important information.

 Use these tips to format your CV to stand out